FirebaseExtended/firebase-continue/samples/ios/README.md

     *[TODO: YOUR-VALUE-HERE]* details:

-    1. Replace the two instances of *[TODO: YOUR-IOS-BUNDLE-ID-HERE]* with your iOS bundle ID from above.
+    1. Replace the two instances of *[TODO: YOUR-IOS-BUNDLE-ID-HERE]* with your iOS bundle ID from above (without any quotes).

 7. Copy the `sample-Info.plist` file from the [`Continote/Continote/`](Continote/Continote)